 Fluffy, fragrant rice with crunchy edges make this Mushroom Rice Pilaf recipe a great weeknight side dish or fancy enough for a dinner party rice side.

 Mom’s rice and my Aunt Helen’s said Helen’s Mabel’s, Mom’s rice.
-Which leads me to believe my mom had it first, but they all claimed it was “their recipe.”
+This leads me to believe my mom had it first, but they all claimed it was “their recipe.”

 You know a recipe everyone says is their own it’s a great one!
 The rice pilaf is easy enough to have for a weeknight dinner or fancy enough to serve for a dinner party side dish.